Important Announcement: New directions for Midwives Naturally

 Mobile: 0408 363 802

 I was born at home in Richmond, SW London with a community midwife in attendance.
-My father still lives in this house and my midwife still lives in the area.
 My mother was a childbirth educator and founder member of the National Childbirth Trust, alongside Sheila Kitzinger.

 During my childhood, scores of pregnant women came in and out of the house for their classes which included psychoprophylaxis (breathing and relaxation), hence loads of cushions for me to jump on (when the classes weren’t being run!)
 This was certainly an early influence on my career choice.

 During my nurse training at Kings College Hospital in London from 1979 to 1982 I spent 2 months in obstetrics and had my first experience of catching a baby.
 I absolutely loved it and applied for my midwifery training at The Royal Devon and Exeter Hospital in the West Country.
-It was an 18 month course which I started in 1985 (after a couple of years of travel and work around the world.)
+It was an 18-month course that I started in 1985 (after a couple of years of travel and work around the world.)

 Mobile: 0419 156 041